bettzv2/BuzzRush/README.md

 # BuzzRush
 Buzzrush takes place in a vibrant, green ecosystem that is slowly being destroyed by toxic industrial gases.
-The world will consist of vibrant flowers and grass that are slowly being poisoned by these toxic fumes.
+The world consists of vibrant flowers and grass that are slowly being poisoned by these toxic fumes.
 BuzzRush is an arcade endless runner game where players guide a bee through skies filled with obstacles and challenges.

 # Contributors:
 Carolinne Marquez: Sound